OctopusDeploy/blog/blog/2023-11/defining-target-architecture/index.md

 ### Principles

-To align the exploration, we started by agreeing on a set of principles we would follow when reasoning through the problems we were facing and forming opinions on how we would solve them:
+To align the exploration, we started by agreeing on a set of principles to follow.
+We used these when reasoning through the problems we were facing and forming opinions on how we would solve them:

 - We prefer solving for our known current and future state over building for the unknown
 - We prefer working within our constraints over setting unachievable goals
-- We are optimizing for high quality product velocity within our core product
+- We're optimizing for high-quality product velocity in our core product
-- We are optimizing for a scalable, performant product
+- We're optimizing for a scalable, performant product
-- We are not optimizing for building new products independently of our core product
+- We're not optimizing for building new products independently of our core product

-These principles ensured that the problems identified were real and material, and solutions were realistic, achievable, and optimized for business goals.
+These principles ensured that the problems identified were real and material.
+They also ensured solutions were realistic, achievable, and optimized for business goals.

-These principles not only helped contributors by providing a frame for their exploration, but also helped future consumers of the target architecture by providing them with the knowledge of that frame, so that they could empathize with how the opinions we authored were formed.
+These principles helped contributors by providing a frame for their exploration.
+They also helped future consumers of the target architecture by providing them with the knowledge of that frame, so that they could empathize with how we formed the opinions we authored.

 ### Focus on what matters